mrtshoot/docker-sygnal/README.md

 ```

 ## Step 4
-Change your own Sygnal Configuration for more detail go to https://github.com/matrix-org/sygnal
+Change your own Sygnal Configuration.your fcm package name and here should be matched.for more detail go to https://github.com/matrix-org/sygnal

 ## Step 5
 go to root directory and run this command to create your own sygnaldocker image